 “The field of radiology incorporates a wide range of digital imaging technologies and provides many different career opportunities."

 Have you ever notice those guys in hospital gowns who escort patients for an X-Ray CT-Scan or Chemotherapy?
 They are the one who operates the machine for you and later interprets the results for doctors.
 The word used for them are Radiographers.
-Radiographers, also known as radiologic technologists, are certified technicians who capture images of organs, bone, and tissue for patient diagnosis.
+Radiographers, also known as radiology technologists, are certified technicians who capture images of organs, bone, and tissue for patient diagnosis.
 Radiographers are equipped with the technological skills to handle imaging equipment and the interpersonal skills necessary for patient care.
-Educational and licensure requirements vary by state and profession, through completion of a certificate or 2-year degree program is common for radiologic technologists.
+Educational and license requirements vary by state and profession, through completion of a certificate or 2-year degree program is common for radiology technologists.
 Now India’s healthcare sector on a growth trajectory, the career opportunities for such allied healthcare workers with expertise in diagnostic science have never been better.
 Services of diagnostic professionals can be essential for medical treatments and their demand is on the rise.

 Nature of Work

-Radiologic technologists perform medical imaging exams and administer radiation therapy treatments.
+Radiology technologists perform medical imaging exams and administer radiation therapy treatments.
 With the help of various imaging technologies, these professionals take pictures of a patient’s body for radiologists, who will then interpret the images.
 Radiologic technologists often specialize in a particular examination technique, such as mammography or bone densitometry.
 These professionals can also assist oncology teams in delivering radiation therapy to cancer patients.
 Radiology technicians work in hospitals, clinics, imaging centers, private physician offices or even mobile imaging service centers.
 While hospitals remain the leading job providers, they also tend to be much busier than outpatient settings.
 A radiology technician typically works a standard 40-hour week, but some positions require on-call night or weekend work.